Nuclear navy: Nuclear-powered aircraft carriers

 Currently, only the United States and France possess nuclear-powered aircraft-carriers.

 The United States Navy has by far the most nuclear-powered aircraft carriers, with ten Nimitz-class carriers and one Gerald R. Ford-class carrier in service.
 The last conventionally-powered aircraft carrier left the U.S. fleet as of 12 May 2009, when the USS Kitty Hawk was deactivated.
 France's latest aircraft carrier, the Charles de Gaulle, is nuclear-powered.
 The United Kingdom rejected nuclear power early in the development of its Queen Elizabeth-class aircraft carriers on cost grounds, as even several decades of fuel use costs less than a nuclear reactor.
 Since 1949 the Bettis Atomic Power Laboratory near Pittsburgh, Pennsylvania has been one of the lead laboratories in the development of the nuclear navy.
 The planned indigenous Chinese carriers also feature nuclear propulsion.

 Nuclear-powered submarines

 The United States Navy operates the largest fleet of nuclear submarines.
-Only the United States Navy, the Royal Navy of the United Kingdom, and France's Marine Nationale field an all-nuclear submarine force.
+Only the United States Navy, the United Kingdom's Royal Navy, and France's Marine Nationale field an all-nuclear submarine force.
 By 1989, there were over 400 nuclear-powered submarines operational or being built.
 Some 250 of these submarines have now been scrapped and some on order cancelled, due to weapons reduction programs.
 Russia and the United States had over one hundred each, with the United Kingdom and France fewer than twenty each and China six.
 The Indian Navy launched their first indigenous Arihant-class nuclear-powered submarines on 26 July 2009.
 India is also operating one nuclear attack submarine with talks of leasing one more nuclear submarine from Russia.
 India plans to build six nuclear attack submarines and follow on to the Arihant class of ballistic missile submarines.